BrianBTB/SED-PC/README.md

 PC version of the PSP savedata encrypter/decrypter

-Credits go to the team behind libkirk and to the PPSSPP team for the sceChnnlsv implementation, these two libraries made my work easy.
+Credits To:
+	-The team behind libkirk
+	-The PPSSPP team for the sceChnnlsv implementation -Xian Nox for helping me out with formatting the code (and the awesome help info!)
+	-Codestation for porting to linux

 Building
 --------